-We’re in an era when people are struggling to find short-term CDs that pay more than 1%.
+We’re in an era when people are struggling to find short-term CDs that pay more than 1 or 2%.
 Yet people who are on fixed incomes or are afraid of stocks are looking for more money on their savings.
-That’s made them vulnerable for pitches about high-return CDs—where you can supposedly place a CD with a broker for a guaranteed 15% return!
+That’s made them vulnerable for pitches about high-return CDs — where you can supposedly place a CD with a broker for a guaranteed 15% return!

 Here’s why you want to question a broker promising you the best CD rates

 FINRA (Financial Industry Regulatory Authority) has put out a warning saying these offers are all a pack of lies.
 People are being pitched by supposed brokers who want you to wire them money that they’ll supposedly place with a large U.S. bank working in conjunction with an international partner.

 In reality, it used to be common to buy CDs through brokers up until around 10 years ago.
 But that business is over, at least for now.
 So the crooks are just imitating what was once standard by telling you they are a CD broker and getting you to send money.
 But if you take their bait, your money will disappear.

 The truth is you can’t beat the system.
 Returns on CDs are puny — for now.
 You have to take what the market can give you.
 If you want to shop for the best rates, you might consider looking at the various online banks, or you can use this handy BankRate.com tool.

 But don’t believe it when you see a pitch for a CD promising an unusually high return.
 Because all that happens is your money will vanish.

 Why 5-year CDs are your best bet… even for short-term money

 Money Adviser says to take your money and buy 5 different 5-year CDs with it.
 So let’s say you do that today and lock in at 2.40%.
 Then, let’s say 6 months down the road, the rates start moving up or you need some of your money right away.